scharlau/Parsing/README.md

     rails generate model status deployID:integer recieved:string latitude:decimal longitude:decimal temperature:decimal deployment:references

-This will generate a model and a migration file for us to run.
+This will generate a 'status' model tied to a similar named table in the database, along with a migration file for us to run to create the table.
 We don't need a controller or views as we'll use the ones we have.
 Run the migration as before with

     rails db:migrate